Everything You Need to Know Criminal Record Checks

 Where Can You Usually Obtain a Criminal Background Check Report and What Information Does it Contain?

-A criminal background check can be conducted in person, over the phone, or online.
-Before a company hires someone, they will have them fill out an application and then conduct a background check to see if they have any convictions on their record.
+Criminal background checks for employment can be conducted in person, over the phone, or online.
+Before a company hires someone, they will have them fill out an application and then conduct a background check for criminal history to see if they have any convictions on their record.

 The types of companies that need to conduct these checks vary from one employer to another.
 Some industries require these checks for all applicants while others only do it for certain positions.